nikeshgitpro611/reactjs/README.md

 :: Resources : :

 - it will wait for all them to finish. if any one api will be fail then all will be rejected.
-- if All are sucess then output will be come
+- if All are success then output will be come

 ```
 Promise.all([promise1, promise2, promise3])